yuzu-emu/yuzu-emu.github.io/site/content/entry/yuzu-progress-report-feb-2021/index.md

 [Jatoxo](https://github.com/Jatoxo) gives us a feature we didn’t know we wanted.
 [Added depth to the analog sticks](https://github.com/yuzu-emu/yuzu/pull/5894) of the Pro Controller in the controls preview.
 See the result for yourself!

-gif
+gifs

 ## Audio achievements

 One of our most requested fixes is finally here!
 `Fire Emblem: Three Houses` no longer echoes voices!
-[ogniK](https://github.com/ogniK5377) is responsible for this fix, which [implemented I3dl2Reverb.](https://github.com/yuzu-emu/yuzu/pull/5909)
+[ogniK](https://github.com/ogniK5377) is responsible for this fix, which properly [implemented I3dl2Reverb.](https://github.com/yuzu-emu/yuzu/pull/5909)

-If you paused emulation and some time later resumed it, you would experience severe stuttering until the audio catched up.
+If you paused emulation and some time later resumed it, you would experience severe stuttering until the audio catched up to the rendering.
-[german77](https://github.com/german77) solved this by [preventing overscheduling audio events,](https://github.com/yuzu-emu/yuzu/pull/5868) allowing for a seamless experience after resuming emulation.
+[german77](https://github.com/german77) solved this pleasant experience by [preventing overscheduling audio events,](https://github.com/yuzu-emu/yuzu/pull/5868) allowing for a seamless experience after resuming emulation.

 ## Future projects